-Our team has all the knowledge and experience to help you with the three main phases of the conveyancing journey.
+We have all the up-to-date knowledge you need to guide you through the three main phases of the conveyancing journey.

 Before you sign on the dotted line, we recommend you get a review of the contract for sale.
 The contract is the foundation of the agreement between you and the seller.
-Sellers and agents have their own interests in mind, so let us step in and negotiate your best interests.
-We’ll make sure everything is in order.
+Sellers and agents have their own interests in mind, so it’s important to have specialised conveyancing experts negotiate your interests.

 When you buy a property, it means you accept it in its current condition.
 This includes any defects you may not have seen when you first visited the property.
-So to help you be sure you’re buying the right property we recommend getting a building and pest inspection.
-This will provide a full picture of the property before committing to the purchase.
+So, to help you make an informed decision about purchasing property, we recommend getting a building and pest inspection from qualified inspectors.
+This provides a full picture of the property before you commit to the purchase.

 To know the full story about the property you want to buy, you’ll need searches.
-The most important reason you’ll want searches done is because they can uncover any outstanding debt attached to the property which could be passed onto you to pay for.
+The most important reason you’ll want searches done is because they can uncover any outstanding debt – debt that can be passed on to you.

 Searches are also checks with local councils and authorities that tell you all the details about the property.
 They provide information about the zoning of the building, body corporate or strata information, heritage listings, copies of the property plans and any major construction projects coming up (like a new highway being built nearby).
 Without searches, you won’t know whether you’re making a good investment or a terrible decision.